In the arid Colorado high plains, north of the Comanche National Grasslands, is an old fort.

-Right before the turnoff to Bent’s Old Fort was a cobblestone arch and two stone markers.
-The first marker was a stone that had been installed in 1908 by the Daughters of the American Revolution and the State of Colorado to commemorate the Santa Fe Trail.
+The entrance is marked by a cobblestone arch and two stone markers.
+The Daughters of the American Revolution and the State of Colorado installed the first marker in 1908 to commemorate the Santa Fe Trail.

-Originally installed on a farm to the west, it was moved atop a pedestal to the left of the arch.
+Originally installed on a farm to the west, the marker was moved atop a pedestal to the left of the arch.
 The second marker, situated in between the two pillars, was “Erected at the request of the Daughters of the American Revolution” in 1910 by A.E.
 Reynolds.

 That marker also referenced the Santa Fe Trail, as well as “the point on the trail where the brothers Charles and Col William Bent erected Bents Fort in 1829 – the most famous stopping point on the trail.”
 The arch itself was erected by the La Junta chapter of the DAR in 1930.

 I think it’s safe to say that without the DAR, Bent’s Old Fort National Historic Site might not exist today.

 The women were keenly interested in preserving the history of the pioneers and the Santa Fe Trail, and they found an ally in Albert E. Reynolds.
 “A.E.” owned the land and decided to give it to the La Junta chapter of the DAR in 1926, and the arch was built four years later to mark the entrance to the site.